veridonia/whitepaper/Whitepaper.md

 - **Sortition:** Random selection reduces the viability of targeted manipulation and collusion.
 - **Tiering by rating:** Final decisions are made by users who have consistently shown good judgement in filtering for relevance and quality within the community’s scope, while keeping early checks broad to reflect community diversity and support scalability.
+- **Efficiency under feed constraints:** For publication decisions about posts, Veridonia uses a two‑stage pattern (Section 4.3) that approximates the decisions of a large one‑stage community vote while keeping per‑post latency and voter load compatible with a live feed.
 - **Scalability:** Larger communities increase the entropy of selection, making coordinated capture more difficult.
 - **Transparency:** All votes, outcomes, and subsequent rating changes are publicly logged for auditability.
 - **Internal Echo Reduction:** Within a single community, the combination of random selection and majority outcomes tends to reward content that can attract support across factions.
 This pushes curation toward broadly acceptable signals and dampens the formation of narrow internal echo chambers, while still allowing distinct communities to maintain their own standards.

 ### 4.2 ELO-Based Rating System

 As one of Veridonia's five foundational pillars, the ELO-based rating system reflects how consistently a participant’s prior decisions have matched the outcomes produced by their community.
-Over time, this identifies contributors who tend to stay in tune with the group’s evolving standards for what deserves visibility in the feed.
+Over time, this identifies contributors who tend to stay in tune with the group’s evolving standards for what deserves visibility in the feed and whose votes are empirically predictive of full‑community outcomes across many decision types.
 Higher-rated participants are invited into more consequential review stages, not as arbiters of correctness, but as members whose past participation suggests reliability in navigating the community’s expectations:

 - **Dynamic Influence:** Users’ ELO ratings reflect their track record of decisions relative to community outcomes.
-As these ratings rise, users become eligible for expanded responsibilities—such as participation in Stage‑2 review or, where applicable, appointment as editors.
+As these ratings rise, users become eligible for expanded responsibilities—such as participation in Stage‑2 review for post publication decisions described in Section 4.3 or, where applicable, appointment as editors.
 These roles carry more weight in the curation pipeline that governs what appears in the community feed, are fully auditable, and remain conditional on continued performance.
 - **Zero-Sum, Team-Weighted ELO Updates:** After the final decision, voters split into two teams: **winners** (their vote matches the outcome) and **losers** (their vote does not).
 Rating is reallocated zero-sum between these teams and weighted by their relative strength:

   1. Compute each team’s average ELO (winners_avg, losers_avg).
   2. For each participant, compute an update scaled by a constant **K** and the gap between team averages.
 Members of the **winners** gain ELO, moving upward toward the opposing team’s average; members of the **losers** lose ELO, moving downward toward the opposing team’s average.
   3. The sum of all gains equals the sum of all losses (zero-sum conservation).
   4. This team-weighted update reinforces effective group-level filtering, amplifying the influence of participants who align consistently with community outcomes and reducing that of those who do not.

+Conserving total rating makes influence a scarce resource that can only be reallocated from less reliable to more reliable contributors, rather than inflated across the board.
+Weighting updates by team strength means that the size of each rating transfer depends on the gap between the average ratings of the winning and losing sides: when a lower‑rated group wins against a higher‑rated group, the adjustment is larger than when the higher‑rated group wins as expected.

+Because ELO is updated after every decision and across both stages of review, the boundary between lower- and higher-impact roles is permeable.
+Participants who begin in Stage‑1 review can, through a sustained record of alignment with community outcomes, move into Stage‑2 and eventually into editorial (moderation) roles, while those whose decisions repeatedly diverge from outcomes will see their influence contract.
+This continual re-evaluation stands in contrast to rigid, once-appointed moderator classes common on other platforms and is intended to support a more bottom-up, renewable form of authority.

+The numerical example below illustrates how these small, bounded adjustments operate in a single vote.

 **Example: One Voting Stage**